BuzzingPixelFabricator/buzzing-pixel-fabricator/readme.md

 npm install
 ```

 Because of a bug that can happen with Node on OS X, it might be necessary to run `sudo npm install` and enter your password.
+Sudo is a workaround and the reason often is that you have Xcode installed and you need to open it and accept the license agreement.

 ## Tasks

-Once installed, from the command line run `grunt` to compile your project and watch for changes, or `grunt compile` to compile everything once then quite.
+Once installed, from the command line run `grunt` to compile your project and watch for changes, or `grunt compile` to compile everything once then quit.

 ## project.json

 This is your file to configure.
-Generally, all keys are required to be present.
+Generally, all keys in the sample file are required to be present.

 ### `root`